-How To List Contract & Consulting Work On Your resume
+How To List Contract & Consulting Work On Your Resume

 Writing a resume and arranging your resume summary, skill sets, relevant work experience, and education section is tricky— building and organizing a resume when you’re a consultant is even trickier.